-IPEA may decide to remit, reduce or not impose processing charges under certain circumstances.
+IPEA may decide to remit, reduce or not impose processing charges.

 IPEA is required by section 11C of the FOI Act to disclose access decisions through a disclosure log on its website.
-The disclosure log provides access to information which has been released in response to an FOI request.
+The disclosure log provides access to information which has been released in response to FOI requests.

-Under the Independent Parliamentary Expenses Authority (Consequential Amendments) Act 2017, the IPEA is exempt from being required to provide information under the FOI Act 1982 in relation to any personal advice provided to members of parliament, or to a person employed under the Members of Staff Parliament (Staff) Act 1984, about travel expenditure matters.
+Under the Independent Parliamentary Expenses Authority (Consequential Amendments) Act 2017, IPEA is exempt from being providing information under the FOI Act in relation to any personal advice provided to members of parliament, or to a person employed under the Members of Parliament (Staff) Act 1984, about travel resource matters.

-Under the Freedom of Information Act 1982 (FOI Act), agencies are required to publish information in documents provided in response to FOI requests.
-The publication of such documents must be done within 10 days of the release of the documents to the applicant.
+Under the FOI Act, agencies are required to publish a FOI disclosure log featuring the documents provided in response to FOI requests.
+The publication of such documents must be done within 10 working days of the release of the documents to the applicant.
 However, exemptions apply to the following kinds of information:

 - other information of a kind determined by the Information Commissioner, if it would be unreasonable to publish the information.

 In addition, certain exemptions may apply to particular sections of a published document.
-Where applicable, these redactions have been identified.
+Where applicable, these redactions are identified.

 As a Commonwealth statutory authority subject to the FOI Act, IPEA is committed to improving transparency and access to information about IPEA and its operations.